What You Should Be Recycling in South Africa

 recycling

-• Most paper types are recyclable in SA, so long as they are not laminated.
-You can recycle white office paper; non-laminated magazines/books; newspaper and cardboard boxes.
+• Most paper types are recyclable in SA, except laminated kinds.
+You can recycle white office paper; non-laminated magazines/books; newspapers and cardboard boxes.

 • Liquid Board Packaging (Tetra Pak, Nampak, etc.) used to contain fruit juice and milk, is recyclable.
-Currently, there are only two local mills (both in Gauteng) able to do so.
+Currently, only two local mills (both in Gauteng) are able to do so.

 • Non-recyclable in SA: used paper plates, serviettes and tissues, as the moisture degrades the paper fibres; wax-coated, laminated or foil-lined boxes; laminated paper, sticky notes.